 - Stay indoors as much as possible.
 If you must be outdoors, try to limit your outdoor activity to morning and evening hours.
 Try to rest often in shady areas so that your body’s thermostat will have a chance to recover.

 - If you do not have air conditioning, stay on your lowest floor, out of the sun.
 Electric fans do not cool the air, but they do help evaporate sweat, which cools your body.
 Go to a place where you can get relief from the heat, such as air conditioned schools, libraries, theaters and other community facilities that may offer refuge during the warmest times of the day.

-- Avoid too much sunshine.
-Sunburn slows the skin’s ability to cool itself.
+- Avoid too much sun exposure.
 If you are outside, use sunscreen lotion with a high SPF (Sun Protection Factor) rating and wear a wide-brimmed hat.

 - Never leave children or pets alone in a closed vehicle.
 Even with the windows cracked open, interior temperatures can rise almost 20 degrees Fahrenheit within 10 minutes.